 Another way to check the free storage on your Mac

 Although the way shown above is the easiest way to check for how much storage space you have left on your Mac, it’s not the only way.

-Another way is to open a Finder window and go to your computer under the Devices list in the sidebar.
+Another way is to open a Finder window and go to your computer under the Locations list in the sidebar.

 Once you click on your computer, you can right-click on any of the storage drives that appear in the Finder window.
-In our case, we’ll be checking our Macintosh HD drive for available space, so when we right click on it, we’ll click on the Get Info button.
+In our case, we’ll be checking our Macintosh HD drive for available space, so when we right click on it, we’ll click on Get Info.

 This will launch a new window that shows information about the drive.
 Under the General section, the full capacity of your drive and the available storage space is displayed.
 Right below it, you will also see how much space has been used.

 The most advanced way to check for available storage

 There is yet another way to check for how much available storage space you have, but it requires use of the Mac’s Terminal utility app.
 The command is very easy to use, but the output can be difficult to understand if you’re not very well acquainted with directories, hence why we would only recommend advanced macOS users use the Terminal method.

 Nevertheless, if you’re interested in trying it out, just launch a Terminal window on your Mac and enter the following command followed by a press of the Return key: